by ProcureDeskLast Updated : May-26-2019

 Finding hidden cash in procure to pay process

-Let’s first look at the tangible benefits of procurement automation
+Now, let’s look into the tangible benefits of procurement automation

 Purchase order cost is the cost of processing a purchase order.
 The process includes the following steps.

-1. The first step is the need recognition, for example, an employee needs to order office supplies.
+• The first step is the need for recognition, for example, an employee needs to order office supplies.

 This whole process adds cost to the process, and the more manual the process is, the longer it takes the process the purchase order.